Are Bank Bonuses Worth It?

 What Is a Bank Account Bonus?

-A bank account bonus is a reward that customers earn for opening a new checking or savings account and meeting specific criteria during a set period.
+A bank account bonus is a reward that customers generally earn for opening a bank account, such as a checking account or savings account, and meeting specific criteria during a set period.
 That might include setting up direct deposit, funding the account with a set amount of cash, using your new debit card a certain number of times, or meeting a specific spend threshold.

-Bank account bonuses can vary in size, with some banks offering $50 and others offering up to $2,000 (expect some very strict criteria on very large deposit amounts to nab that kind of a gift).
+Bank account bonuses can vary in size, with some banks offering $100 and others offering $600 or more.

 Banks may offer other types of bonuses, but sign-up bonuses are the most common and are meant to entice you to open a new bank account.